ryansb/crop/README.md

 - Signatures so they have faith they're getting the right software
 - Idempotent, rollback-friendly updates (CloudFormation covers this)
 - A schedule for "phoning home" to check for updates

+## Deployment Model

+CROP is itself a serverless application that runs in the target account, and has a master Lambda function that handles all installed CROP packages for the account.

 ## Package Contents